hpcleuven/VscDocumentation/source/data/transfer/filezilla.rst

    .. tab-item:: KU Leuven/UHasselt
       :sync: kuluh

-      You need to :ref:`get an SSH certificate into your agent <mfa-with-ssh-agent>`, if you haven't done so already.
+      You need to login via the `VSC Firewall`_ page, and keep your browser page open to receive a push notification from FileZilla.

    .. tab-item:: UAntwerpen
       :sync: ua